marcelarie/bicycle-shop-ror-next-js/backend/README.md

 2. The cart will handle this combination
 3. In the future there will be a validation step

+**NOTE:**
+For now the Cart will not be implemented, the validation endpoint is enough.

 ## Validation

 A product has multiple components